Travel & Touring | WA Things To Do

 1. Tackle a high ropes course

-If the weather isn’t looking too good, head for the indoor high ropes at Bounce Inc in Joondalup.
-Dubbed an ‘indoor aerial super park’, Bounce is home to more than 3,000 square meters of interconnected indoor trampolines and other adventure features so there’s plenty to keep the kids busy.
-Toddlers and pre-schoolers get two hours of bounce time for just $11 and for kids over 110cm in height, prices start at $15.50.
+If the weather isn’t looking good, head for the indoor high ropes at Bounce Inc in Joondalup, Osborne Park or Cannington.
+Dubbed an ‘indoor aerial super park’, Bounce is home to more than 3,000 square meters of interconnected trampolines and other adventure features.
+Toddlers and pre-schoolers get two hours of bounce time for just $11 on weekdays and for kids over 110cm in height, prices start at $15.50 when booked online.
 Book your session in advance.

 2. Ride an Edwardian-era ferry on the Swan River

-For a truly unique school holiday experience, catch The Little Ferry Co's solar-powered, Edwardian-styled little ferry from Elizabeth Quay to Optus Stadium.
-It takes about 25 minutes of whisper-quiet cruising along the Swan River to the Stadium where you can disembark and visit the many playgrounds, have a picnic lunch on the riverbank or eat at the Camberwell, before returning to Elizabeth Quay on the ferry.
-Alternatively, you could walk over Matagarup bridge to Claisebrook Cove and catch the return ferry from there instead.
+Looking for a truly unique school holiday experience?
+Catch The Little Ferry Co's solar-powered, Edwardian-styled ferry from Elizabeth Quay to Optus Stadium.
+25 minutes of whisper-quiet cruising along the Swan River will get you to the Stadium.
+Once you're there, visit the many playgrounds, have a picnic lunch on the riverbank, or eat at the family-friendly microbrewery, The Camfield.
+Re-embark for your return in the same spot, or walk over Matagarup bridge to Claisebrook Cove and catch the return ferry from there.
+Book online to reserve your seats as the ferry carries no more than eleven passengers on any journey.

 3. Go fruit picking